makrai/notes/futrell-2501-linguists-stopped-worrying.md

     crossing the grammatical number of the subject with the grammatical form of the verb (as done by Marvin and Linzen, 2018)
   * usual procedures in psycholinguistics
-  * The same methodology can be applied to language models with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b)
+  * The same methodology can be applied to LMs with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b)
 * Such studies have revealed behavioral patterns consistent with NNs
   * subject–verb agreement